charmplusplus/charm4py/docs/benchmarks.rst

 |  Bytes sent (MB)         |     1339.892    |   1339.323   |     1.0004     |
 +--------------------------+-----------------+--------------+----------------+

-Note: this feature is enabled by default with Python 3 and CFFI.
+Note: this feature is enabled by default with Python 3 and Cython/CFFI layers.